 At our Butterfly Bonanza event on Sunday, July 29 from 2:00-4:00 p.m., visitors can take advantage of free admission to the Gardens and learn more about these wonderful creatures in all stages of life.
 Monarch butterflies will be released, and participants will be able to construct their own butterfly feeders!

 In August two of the Gardens’ biggest events of the summer take place and bring the season to a close as it winds down.
-On Sunday, August 5, from 3:00-6:00 p.m., join us for an afternoon of a captivating performance by the Lyric Opera of Chicago as they preview their season at our annual Lyric in the Gardens event!
+On Sunday, August 5, from 3:00-6:00 p.m., join us for an afternoon of a captivating performance at our annual Opera in the Gardens event!
 Saunter around the gardens with friends and enjoy beverages from 3:00-4:00 right before the concert begins.
 Tickets are on sale on our website but are also available at the door day of the event.

 Spend a few hours of your Saturday, August 18, at the Gardens for our annual Bacchus & Beer Fest!
 From 5:00-9:00 p.m.
 Enjoy sampling beverages from 15 local breweries and wineries.
 Up ‘N Smoke will be serving their famous barbecue, too.
 Live entertainment throughout the evening will feature Matt Gabriel and John Vermilye.
 Join us for an evening of beer, wine, food and music among the natural beauty of the Gardens.
 Tickets are on sale via Eventbrite, our Facebook page or at the door on the day of the event.
 This is a 21+ event.